marcosh/typed-state-machine/README.md

 - composable: state machines are extremely composable.
 They could be sequenced and run in parallel or alternatively.
 This project strives to make this composability straightforward;

 - information at the type level: we would like to store relevant information about our state machine at the type level, so that we could statically analyze it and render it in a user-friendly way.

+## Possible improvements

+- [] in the topology I need to manually define that I might not change stat
+- [] a state machine has a `state` parameter, which might possibly be remove
+- [] is there a way to avoid defining `LockDoorState` and `SLockDoorState` when not using singletons
+- [] let inputs and outputs depend on state
+- [] generate a graph from a state machine type